COVID-19 (Coronavirus Disease 2019)

 Q: How much does the WSLH COVID-19 test cost?

 A: COVID-19 testing is fee exempt at the WSLH.
-We can provide collection kits and transportation of specimens free of charge.
+We can also provide collection kits and transportation of specimens free of charge.
 Please contact our Customer Service department if you need help setting this up – (800) 862-1013.

 Q: How long will it take to get my results?

-A: Our current turnaround time is 1-2 business days from receipt in the lab.
+A: Our current turnaround time is 1-2 days from receipt in the lab.
 This is subject to test volume.
 If we see a large volume of testing, then testing results may be delayed.

 Q: To whom does the WSLH report results?